verdict-project/verdict/doc/index.rst

 for some other popular databases.

-**Easy of use**
+**Ease of use**
 ===================================

-Verdict is a client-side library: no servers, no port configurations, no extra user authentication, etc. Verdict simply issues rewritten SQL queries to your databases on behalf of the client.
+Using Verdict requires almost zero setup: no servers, no port configurations, no extra user authentication, etc. Verdict simply issues rewritten SQL queries to your databases on behalf of users.
 The use of Verdict does not introduce any security breaches.
 Verdict relies on standard protocols for communicating with the databases, which can be configured to be secure.

 |